districtr/districtr/docs/11suggestions/notes.md

 similar to the cards already generated in landing pages elsewhere?
 - `getProblemInfo(...)` also doesn't appear to be used anymore

+### COI

+### Suggestions

+- The `PopBalancePlugin` and the `EvaluationPlugin` both have conditions on `community` but is not part of the plugins created in Community mode
+- Within State Portals, `onlyCommunityMode` used to exist for places where we didn't have state-wide maps.
+This is now vestigial.
+- While it's good to have `CommuntityBrush` extends `Brush`, `Brush` still has a few conditions that rest upon `community`, which are now never called.
+- Most ways COI mode is conditioned upon is for simple labels.
+Maybe we could create a simple labels object and condition only once.
+- When one pushes the Important Places "Create" button, its mode cannot be cancelled until a new landmark is added, which can be deleted right after.
+- `coi2` is a form of Community of Interest mode that is used very rarely and may not be needed.
+-`PlacesList.js` and `PlaceMap.js` are vesitigial

 ## 06

 ### Data Layers Plugin
 - Since `edit.js` lists plugins to load by `problem.type`, it is redundant to have so many use cases depend on the difference between `districting` and `community` modes.
 With the proper management of helper functions, it's probably easier to just